 Many thanks to Jack Patterson who donated two delightful items.
-The first is a framed map of Westwood, a ‘picture chart’ by Clara Holland.
-The second is a sign, or perhaps an early license plate, ‘Westwood/ Islington, Fastest growing town in Mass’.
+The first is a framed ap of Westwood, a ‘picture chart’ by Clara Holland.
+The second is a sign, or perhaps an early license plate, “Westwood/ Islington, Fastest growing town in Mass”.
 Both items were given to Jack’s father, founder of Patterson Insurance, by Alfred Magaletta and always hung in the Patterson office.

 Also donated to the collection were framed pictures from the Magaletta family that were left in the Blue Hart Tavern before it was mothballed and moved to Church Street.

-Since the last Historical Society newsletter, some wonderful donations have been given to the Society.
-Marilyn Freedman, along with John Pritchard, have been assisting with getting the items logged into the computer and properly accessed.
+A special mention to Marilyn Freedman, along with John Pritchard, who have been assisting with getting recent items logged into the computer and properly accessed…

-The most spectacular is the collection of vintage hats and hat boxes donated by Julie Pinel.
+The most spectacular donation is the collection of vintage hats and hat boxes given to us by Julie Pinel.
 The hats date from the 1930s to the 1960s and were originally collected by Westwood resident Kay Schram.
 Susan Dyer and Julie presented them in an outstanding exhibit last fall along with some jewelry.
 Julie and her husband Roger also donated a delightful miniature early sewing machine.

 Patricia Nelson donated a lovely framed map of ” The Clapboard-Trees Parish”.
 It was originally printed in Dedham on March 20, 1818 and reproduced from the original in the Library of he Dedham Historical Society for the Register in April 1897.
 The map shows the existing houses in 1818 so will be a great reference in the future.
 The reproduction in 1897 was at the time of Westwood’s incorporation as a town.